StanLivitski/Springlet/README.md

    - [Dependency libraries](#sec-depends), or links thereto in the `lib/` subdirectory of your working copy.

-To build Springlet, go to the directory containing a working copy of Springlet and run:
+To build the core of Springlet, go to the directory containing a working copy of Springlet and run:

      ant

 The result is a file named `springlet.jar` in the same directory.

 <a name="sec-javadoc"> </a>
 Building Javadoc